otrv4/otrv4/otrv4.md

 * Create a type 3 TLV (SMP message 2) and send it to Alice:
   1. Determine Bob's secret input `y`, which is to be compared to Alice's secret x.
-  2. Pick random exponents `b2` and `b3`.
+  2. Pick random values `b2` and `b3`.
 These will used during the DH exchange to pick generators.
-  3. Pick random exponents `r2`, `r3`, `r4`, `r5` and `r6`.
+  3. Pick random values `r2`, `r3`, `r4`, `r5` and `r6`.
 These will be used to add a blinding factor to the final results, and to generate zero-knowledge proofs that this message was created honestly.
   4. Compute `g2_b = g1⊗b2` and `g3_b = g1⊗b3`.
-  5. Generate a zero-knowledge proof that the exponent `b2` is known by setting `c2 = SHA3-256(3, g1*r2)` and `D2 = (r2 - (b2 * c2)) mod q`.
+  5. Generate a zero-knowledge proof that the value `b2` is known by setting `c2 = SHA3-256(3, g1*r2)` and `D2 = (r2 - (b2 * c2)) mod q`.
 In the zero-knowledge proofs the D values are calculated modulo q, where q = (p - 1) / 2, where p is the same 448-bit prime as elsewhere.
-The random exponents are 446-bit numbers. //TO DO: check bits.
+The random values are 446-bit numbers. //TO DO: check bits.
-  6. Generate a zero-knowledge proof that the exponent `b3` is known by setting `c3 = SHA3-256(4, g1*r3)` and `D3 = r3 - b3 * c3 mod q`.
+  6. Generate a zero-knowledge proof that the value `b3` is known by setting `c3 = SHA3-256(4, g1*r3)` and `D3 = r3 - b3 * c3 mod q`.
   7. Compute `g2 = g2_a*b2` and `g3 = g3_a*b3`.
   8. Compute `P_b = g3*r4` and `Q_b = g1*r4 + g2*y`.
   9. Generate a zero-knowledge proof that `P_b` and `Q_b` were created according to the protocol by setting `cP = SHA3-256(5, g3*r5, g1*r5 + g2*r6)`, `D5 = r5 - r4 cP mod q` and `D6 = r6 - y cP mod q`.